Current U.S. Student

 Affiliation Fees/Tuition covered in grant benefits

 Costs for tuition will be covered by Fulbright Austria and the DA.
-Grantees receive an award to cover the costs of on-site room and board on site, and grantees can choose on-campus housing or find off-campus accommodations.
+Grantees receive an award to cover the costs of on-site room and board, and grantees can choose on-campus housing or find off-campus accommodations.

 Dependents